TheGamedev3/Camp_Capstone_Project/PlanningPhase/step8_extraToDos.md

 ✅ - fully style the settings

 ✅ - shared navigation headers
-- distinct entry headers
+✅ - distinct entry headers (signup, login, players, how to)

+- center site content more in the middle, looks ugly stretching across the whole screen
+- optional adjust screen stretch hook
 - dummy info, world, & users pagnation page

-- center site content more in the middle, looks ugly stretching across the whole screen

 - pagnate all the players (possibly a logged in session thing?)